-28 Oct Settling down to Island time, our top 3 outlying Hong Kong islands
+28 Oct Visit Our Top 3 outlying Hong Kong Islands

 Our private guides love handling unusual requests and giving an insider’s perspective – especially when helping our customers to explore the further reaches of Hong Kong’s outlying islands.
 This goes for visitors and local residents who want to get to know more about the city they live in.
 Here is a list of our favourite places to visit and why:

-To summarise a great place to enjoy the scenery, food and water activities.
-Ferries leave every 30 minutes from Central Pier 5, or there is an Inter-Island ferry from Mui Wo, Peng Chau and Chi Ma Wan.
+To summarise, Cheung Chau is a great place to enjoy the scenery, food and water activities.
+Ferries leave every 30 minutes from Central Pier 5.
+Alternatively you can catch the Inter-Island ferry from Mui Wo, Peng Chau or Chi Ma Wan.

 Tai O, Lantau Island

-Find out more in a recent article we were featured in for Hong Kong Business publication, part of the Hong Kong Development Council: http://hkmb.hktdc.com/en/1X0ABNDQ/life-style/Settle-Down-into-Island-Time
+Find out more about Hong Kong’s islands in a recent article we were featured in for Hong Kong Business publication, part of the Hong Kong Development Council: Settle Down into Island Time